fcapovilla/caporss/README.md

 Also, CapoRSS's favicon is from the [RRZE Icon Set](http://rrze-icon-set.berlios.de/)

-Most dependencies are already included in the Gemfile and in the application's public directory.

 ## TODO

 * Optimisations, performance improvements and bugfixes
 * Add other automatic sync methods (cron, worker)

-## Release notes
-* 0.5.0 : This version brings a lots of modifications to the database structure to add multi-user support.
-Automatic migrations are included to move all single-user configurations to the 'admin/admin' user, but starting from a clean database is recommended.
-* 0.9.0 : This version adds GUID and item update support.
-A migration was added to add GUIDs to existing items by using their title, url and publication date.
-Please note that some duplicate items may be created on the next feed synchronisation if :
- * The title, url or publication date of an item was modified since the item was first added to the local database.
- * There was a problem fetching the feed during the migration.
-* 0.11.0 : This version adds support for Pubsubhubbub feeds.
-A migration will check existing feeds for PSHB hub definitions, but you will have to manually activate PSHB for each of them using the feed edition dialog.
-Please note that some feeds might define a hub without actually pushing updates to it.
-That is the case for Youtube upload feeds.